Researchers continually search for new or better medicines to treat

 MRI scans and the progression of disability to evaluate how well therapy is

-ByHealthwise Staff Primary Medical ReviewerAdam Husney, MD - Family Medicine Anne C. Poinier, MD - Internal Medicine E. Gregory Thompson, MD - Internal Medicine Specialist Medical ReviewerBarrie J. Hurwitz, MD - Neurology
+ByHealthwise Staff Primary Medical ReviewerAdam Husney, MD - Family Medicine Anne C. Poinier, MD - Internal Medicine E. Gregory Thompson, MD - Internal Medicine Specialist Medical ReviewerKarin M. Lindholm, DO - Neurology